huggingface/huggingface_hub/docs/hub/endpoints.md

 # Hugging Face Hub API Endpoints

-We have open endpoints that you can use to retrieve information from the Hub as well as perform certain actions such as creating model, dataset or Spaces repos.
+We have open endpoints that you can use to retrieve information from the Hub as well as perform certain actions such as creating model, dataset or Space repos.
 We offer a wrapper Python library, [`huggingface_hub`](https://github.com/huggingface/huggingface_hub), that allows easy access to these endpoints.
 We also provide a [webhook](#webhook) to receive real-time incremental info about repos.
 Enjoy!

 ## Endpoints table